Understanding Divorce Lawyer Costs in Ontario: Your Options

 - Cons of Hourly Rates:

-- Potential for Overbilling: Hourly billing can lead to clients being charged for time not spent on meaningful work.
-For instance, simple tasks that take a minute might be billed as a six-minute increment.
-Additionally, multiple small tasks can be grouped to bill more units.
+- Potential for Overbilling: Hourly billing can lead to clients being charged for time not spent on meaningful work. or instance, simple tasks that take a minute might be billed as a six-minute increment, leading clients to question how much does a lawyer cost for these minor tasks.

 - Disincentive to Communicate: Clients may hesitate to contact their lawyer due to the cost of each interaction, which can hinder open communication and negatively impact the case.